CEO-of-Stellar-Industries/Stellar-Industries/README.md

 &
 Stellar Studios is a Codding & Publication sub-section

-- Licensed by : Omega Company
+- Licensed by: Omega Company